Memphis overhauls aging sewer system to support economic growth

 Before launching into the program, Memphis Public Works Director Robert Knecht admits, “we were struggling” to manage the wastewater system in a holistic way, using a Band-aid approach to fix issues with a system that had exceeded its life expectancy.
 Knecht sees the decree put forward by the EPA and Tennessee state regulators as an opportunity, “None of this would have happened if we hadn’t embarked on this consent decree program so we could be more strategic, more creative, more cost-efficient and cost-effective,” he added.

 Under the new program, methods of identifying repair priorities have varied from using smoke to pinpoint cracked conduits to digitally mapping the entire system so that inspection details can be tagged to physical assets and viewed at a moment’s notice.

 “It’s a good story.
 We’re cleaning the system, we’re assessing everything, and we’re starting to get a lot of big return on investments.
 Now comes the challenging part – trying to just keep driving home the last little bit that we can to keep getting those (overflow) numbers down.”- Scott Morgan, City of Memphis Senior Environmental Administrator

 Because of the outsized cost of the project, keeping the project on track and on budget was crucial.
-To aid in that effort, a strong safety culture was cultivated that is consistent across sub-contractors and the variety of work environments the program demands.
+To aid in that effort, a strong safety culture was cultivated.
 To ensure worker safety throughout the program’s 10-year duration, dozens of local supervisors and contractors received free training about such things as regulatory requirements, hazard mitigation, fall protection, and excavation and forklift safety.

 Towns or cities hampered in their economic development by foundational infrastructure systems whose scope make piecemeal repairs cost-prohibitive.